blockandchainco/documentation/README.md

 *[release notes](./preview6releasenotes.md)*
 # unblocked platform
 The unblocked platform is a distributed computing platform which uses WebAssembly, dotnet core, Microsoft Blazor, WebRTC and IndexedDB to deliver a rapid app development solution for distributed applications.
 The platform is based on a well defined [architecture](./architecture.md).
+The unblocked platform is patent pending.

 ## What are distributed applications?
 Distributed applications are a part of Web 3.0 and allow the development of fully featured multi-user applications without the need for central server infrastructure.